-Day 2: Deer Pass loop (CCW) from Spruce Lake via Mid Tyaughton Creek Trail with return on TK name of trail Slow going on Mid-Ty Creek, almost 100% hike-a-bike over the pass, and rideable from there.
+Day 2: Deer Pass loop (CCW) from Spruce Lake via Mid Tyaughton Creek Trail with return Upper Gun Creek Trail.
+Slow going on Mid-Ty Creek, almost 100% hike-a-bike over the pass, and rideable from there.
 Stats: 25 miles, 5.25 hrs moving, 5000′ climbing (unloaded)

 Day 3: Moving base camp to sub-alpine camp on Manson Creek, then unloaded riding/pushing up to Manson Col. *This is a lesser known, RAD zone.
 Stats: 17 miles, 4.5 hrs moving, 4300′ climbing